eshaan-mehta/RemoveTube/README.md

 - The extension can be disabled at any time
 - No data is collected when the extension is disabled

-## 🛠️ How to Use

-### Setting Up Your Topics

-1. Click the RemoveTube icon in your browser toolbar
-2. Enter the topics you want to see (e.g., "coding, math, science")
-3. Choose between strict or relaxed mode:
-   - **Strict**: Only shows videos that clearly match your topics
-   - **Relaxed**: Allows videos that might be related to your topics

-### Managing Your Experience

-- **View Stats**: See how many videos we've blocked and allowed
+## Configuration

+### Topic Management

+1. Access settings via extension popup
-- **Change Topics**: Update your allowed topics anytime
+2. Define allowed topics (comma-separated)
-- **Toggle Mode**: Switch between strict and relaxed filtering
-- **Disable**: Turn off the extension when you want to browse freely
+3. Select classification mode:
+   - **Strict**: Higher confidence threshold for matches
+   - **Relaxed**: Lower confidence threshold for matches

+### Extension Features

+- **Content Filtering**: Automatic blocking of non-matching content
+- **Topic Configuration**: User-defined topic management
+- **Mode Selection**: Strict/relaxed classification options
+- **Statistics**: Local tracking of filtered content
+- **Session Control**: Automatic topic reset on domain exit

-## 🤝 Support
+## Technical Support

-Having trouble?
-Here's how to get help:

-1. **Check the FAQ**: Look for common questions and answers
-2. **Report Issues**: Let us know if something's not working
-3. **Feature Requests**: Suggest improvements you'd like to see
+For technical issues:
+1. Check browser console for error messages
+2. Verify extension permissions
+3. Review server connection status
+4. Submit detailed issue reports

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.